madeso/bookshelf/content/books/97things/thing_62.md

 +++
-title = "Only the Code Tells the Truth" weight = 62
+title = "62: Only the Code Tells the Truth" weight = 62
 +++